A linear bound for the size of the finite terminal assembly of a directed non-cooperative tile assembly system: Decomposition into dominant arcs

-Firstly, for the sake of contradiction, suppose that $a<s<j$.
-Similarly as in the proof of Lemma \ref{lem:next:order}, $P_{a,\ldots,j}$ is a hole and $P_{j+1}$ is inside the interior of this hole (since $\glueP{j}{j+1}$ points west).
+Firstly, for the sake of contradiction, suppose that $a<s<j$ \footnote{One could argue that $a$ belongs to $P_{s,\ldots,n}$ but we will not used this argument here since we present a sketch of the proof of Lemma \ref{lem:next:order} which can be used in the general case.}.
+Similarly to the proof of Lemma \ref{lem:next:order}, $P_{a,\ldots,j+1}$ is a hole and $P_{j+1}$ is in the interior of this hole (since $\glueP{j}{j+1}$ points west).
 Since $\glueP{n}{n+1}$ is the northernmost glue of $P_{s,\ldots,n}$, it cannot be inside the interior of this hole.
 Thus $P_{j+1,\ldots,n}$ must intersect with either $P_{a,\ldots,j}$ (which is not possible since $P$ is simple) or the frontier of the hole (contradicting the definition of $a$).
 Thus, we have $s<j<a$.

-Secondly for the sake of contradiction suppose that $\glueP{a}{a+1}$ point west.
+Secondly for the sake of contradiction suppose that $\glueP{a}{a+1}$ points west.
 Similarly as in the proof of Lemma \ref{decompo:direction}, $P_{j,\ldots,a}$ is a hole and $P_{a+1}$ is inside the interior of this hole (since $\glueP{a}{a+1}$ points west).
 Since $\glueP{n}{n+1}$ is the northernmost glue of $P_{s,\ldots,n}$, it cannot be inside the interior of this hole.
 Thus, $P_{a+1,\ldots,n}$ must intersect with either $P_{j,\ldots,a}$ (which is not possible since $P$ is simple) or the frontier of the hole (contradicting the definition of $a$).
 Thus, $\glueP{a}{a+1}$ points east.